Lightman314/LightmansCurrency/.github/ISSUE_TEMPLATE/bug-report.md

 Lightman's Currency Version (REQUIRED):
 Other Relevant Mods & Version (LC Tech, etc.):
 Connection Type (Single-player, server/client, LAN world):
-If Server, is the server in Offline Mode:
+If playing on a server, was the server ever in Offline Mode:

 **Describe the bug**
 A clear and concise description of what the bug is.